global-hao123/jquery-cookie/README.md

 $.cookie.set('the_cookie', 'the_vlaue'); // Set into the cookie named HCD_0
 ```

-Create expiring cookie into the combined, 7 days from then:
+Create expiring cookie into the combined one, 7 days from then:

 ```
 $.cookie.set('the_cookie', 'the_value', { expires: 7 });